 Inspiring councils to develop community businesses

-Around the country local councils are now preparing detailed plans for recovering from the impact of COVID-19.
-One of the important areas that they are considering is how to restart the local economy and minimise the effect of recession on their local communities.
+Around the country, local councils are now preparing detailed plans for recovering from the impact of COVID-19.
+One of the important areas that they are considering is how to restart the local economy and minimise the effect of the recession on their local communities.

 This report sets out practical ways for councils to encourage and enable the start-up and growth of businesses that adhere to Co-operative Values and Principles which enable any business to be fairer, more democratic and accountable to their members and their communities.
 Councils have a key role to play in supporting co-operatives, especially when it comes to giving local communities ownership over local assets and services.

 The report is designed to inspire ambition and tenacity – with the people, policy, funders, projects, business ideas and training – to put wealth directly into communities.
 Now is an ideal time to build on the momentum of community empowerment:

 - Calling on government, enterprise agencies LEPs to remove information market failures by requiring business support providers to have the knowledge and partnerships to promote, inform and deliver co-operative business solutions.